-Waratah sits on the edge of the Tarkine Reserve in north-west Tasmania 40 minutes” drive south of Burnie and 50 minutes from Burnie/Wynyard Airport.
+Waratah sits at the Eastern Gateway to the Tarkine Wilderness, a 40-minute drive south of Burnie and a 50-minute drive from Burnie/Wynyard Airport.

-Visitors can picnic by the waterfall or enjoy the views from the comfort of the café, take a stroll around the lake and look out for platypus, or try your hand at fishing for trout.
+Visitors can picnic by the waterfall, take a stroll around the lake and look out for platypus, or try their hand at fishing for trout.

 Waratah has a Caravan and Camping Ground with a stunning vista across Waratah Lake, and is the perfect affordable base for exploring the Tarkine and nearby Cradle Mountain.